edorsey1/Senior-Design/README.md

 Senior Design Project Team 21

 ### Repository Directory
 Arduino Test Code - All Arduino code.
 Calibration code for the scale is titled: Scale_Calibration.
 Most recent test code and that used in the final demo is: Final_scale_demo for the scale and: Temp_Micro for the temperature sensor.
+Although code, it is more closely related to hardware and thus discussed further in the README_HARDWARE.md.

 Bluetooth - Android Studio project containing the final Code for our application, includidng a blutooth connection to our hardware components.